 A “Free” Upright Piano? – Why Should I Be Cautious?

 Free pianos, especially upright pianos, are a common sight on Facebook Marketplace, Craigslist, and other similar sites.
-Although these are a tempting offer, you should be aware that there are some issues you may run into that can turn a good deal, into a not so great one.
+Although these can make for a tempting offer, you should be aware that there are some issues you may run into that can turn a good deal, into a not-so-great one.

 The first is moving.
 A piano is a heavy instrument and to move one properly requires the assistance of a professional moving crew that specializes in piano moving.
 Pianos, especially old upright pianos, are very heavy and are quite cumbersome to move.
 Also, an old piano that has not been properly maintained over the years may not be tunable or even playable without a serious amount of repair/restoration work.
 For more on this subject, we go into greater detail in the article below.Article: Why A Free Upright Piano Isn't Always Free